cappecaps/JupBook/modelling/physics/pressure1.md

 $$(barometric_formula)

 We recognize $m_0gh$ as the potential energy of a single gas particle, and $k_BT$ its thermal energy.
 Wait, what?
 Well, I rediscovered hot water of course, as equation (9) is called barometric formula.
 But it is nonetheless interesting to notice that the exponential term is the Boltzmann factor ($e^{-E/k_BT}$), which, in a canonical ensemble (NVT, our case), represents the probability of system to be in a state with energy $E$.
 In our case, $E$ is the potential energy of a mass in an uniform gravitational field, and the Boltzmann factor represents the probability of a particle to be at that altitude.
 Macroscopically, this becomes the actual pressure of the gas.

+## International Standard Atmosphere

+Before moving on to our modelling, we need to first understand how temperature and atmospheric composition vary with altitude.
+Unfortunately, things are not as easy as one would tell, and digging deeper made me realize that even the concept of altitude is not trivial.
+The vertical distance from the Earth's mean sea level (MSL) is called the **geometric altitude**.
+In aviation and meteorology, the **geopotential altitude** is used instead, and it is defined as:

+Geopotential altitude
+: vertical coordinate referenced to Earth's MSL that represents the work performed when lifting one unit of mass over one unit of length through a hypothetical space in which the acceleration of gravity is assumed constant.

+As you may know, Earth's gravitational field changes not only with altitude, but also with the latitude and, to a minor extent, longitude.
+The geopotential altitude arises when assuming a constant gravitational field with $g_0=9.80665$ m/s{sup}`2`, and it is related to potential energy, $E=mg_0h$.
+Specifically, a geopotential difference of $1$ m corresponds to a potential energy difference of $9.80665$ J. For example, on the North Pole, where $g_{np}>g_0$, a geometric height of $1$ m corresponds to a geopotential altitude that is larger than one meter:
+$$
+mg_0h_{geop} = mg_{np}h_{geom} \implies h_{geop} = \dfrac{g_{np}}{g_{0}}h_{geom} > h_{geom}
+$$